TC47/odin-recipes./README.md

-# odin-recipes
-The Odin Project's Build a Basic Recipes Website
+# Odin Project: Basic Recipes Website
-In this project, I will be creating a simple website to showcase my favorite recipes.
+Welcome to the "Basic Recipes Website" project from The Odin Project's curriculum.
+In this project, I will be creating a straightforward yet engaging website to showcase a collection of my favorite recipes.
+By working on this project, I'll have the opportunity to put into practice the skills I've recently acquired, including using Bash for terminal operations, managing code with GitHub, and utilizing Visual Studio Code (VSCode) for coding in HTML.
-I will be able to utilize my newly acquired skills such as using Bash, Github and Vscode to write code in html and to design and build a basic recipes website

 link to the webpage:
 https://tc47.github.io/odin-recipes./